flutter-news-app-full-source-code/.github/LIFETIME_DEVELOPER_LICENSE.md

 *   **"You"** refers to the individual or entity that has acquired this license through a valid Proof of Purchase.
 *   **"The Licensed Source Code"** refers to the entire collection of source code, digital assets, and all other files, in any form, contained within the `flutter-news-app-full-source-code` GitHub organization and its repositories.
 *   **"Your Compiled Application"** refers to a functional, executable application created for end-users by compiling, building, or bundling The Licensed Source Code, or any derivative works thereof.
+*   **"Future Updates"** refers to any and all changes, revisions, additions, or new versions of The Licensed Source Code that the Licensor, at its sole discretion, chooses to make available within the `flutter-news-app-full-source-code` GitHub organization.
 *   **"Proof of Purchase"** refers to the public record of Your one-time sponsorship on the Licensor's GitHub Sponsors page.

 ## 2. Acceptance